-The song opens with an instantly recognizable and iconic bass riff whose rhythm is used throughout the length of the song.
-It’s perfect for beginners to play as once you have mastered the primary motif you’ll be referencing back to it throughout the other sections of the song.
+The song opens with an instantly recognizable and iconic bass riff, whose rhythm is used throughout the length of the song.
+It’s perfect for beginners, as once you have mastered the primary motif, you’ll be referencing back to it throughout the other sections of the song.
 This is a great song that every bassist should keep in their musical repertoire.

-Rage Against the Machine were able to garner a lot of attention immediately after the release of their first ever self-titled debut album.
-They would go on to become legends in the rap and alternative metal space amassing over 16 million albums sold worldwide.
-Because of their raw, guitar driven sound their songs are perfect for any learning bassist who is looking for something to rock out to.
+Rage Against the Machine were able to garner massive attention immediately after the release of their self-titled debut album.
+They would go on to become legends in the rap and alternative metal space, amassing over 16 million albums sold worldwide.
+Because of their raw, guitar-driven sound, their songs are perfect for any learning bassist who is looking for something to rock out to.

-The song opens with a classic bass line that is playing straight 16th notes, this will serve as a great picking exercise for any beginner.
+The song opens with a classic bassline that is playing straight 16th notes, which will serve as a great picking exercise for any beginner.
 The rest of the song is very groovy and a lot of fun to play.
 Watch out for the octaves between the 2nd and 4th frets on the chorus and ensure those come out clearly!

-The Offspring were large contributors to the revival of punk in the ’90s, which led them to massive commercial success.
-They’ve amassed over 40 million album sales worldwide.
-Pretty Fly for a White Guy was a single from their fifth studio album which was huge in Europe, going platinum in the UK, Sweden, and Norway.
+If you’re a punk rocker, this should be at the top of your list of easy bass songs.
+The Offspring were large contributors to the revival of punk in the ’90s, which led them to massive commercial success, amassing over 40 million album sales worldwide.
+Pretty Fly for a White Guy was a single from their fifth studio album, which was huge in Europe, going platinum in the UK, Sweden, and Norway.

-The bassline on the song itself is the epitome of catchy, with satisfying lines that resolve exquisitely.
-This makes it not only great practice but it also will give you some insight into how bass lines can use passing tones to lead into nice resolutions.
-There are not many unique parts to the song so it shouldn’t take you long to master.
+The bass line on the song itself is the epitome of catchy, with satisfying lines that resolve exquisitely.
+So not only is it great practice, but it will also give you some insight into how bass lines can use passing tones to lead into nice resolutions.
+There are not many unique parts to the song, so it shouldn’t take you long to master.

 Play That Funky Music by Wild Cherry

-The song itself has a singular motif which will follow the chord changes as the song progresses.
-So try to get the main pattern down first and the rest of the song should fall into place.
-If you haven’t been exposed to it yet this song will introduce you to the hammer-on, where you will pick the open note and using only your left hand fret a note.
+The song itself has a singular motif that will follow the chord changes as the song progresses.
+Try to get the main pattern down first and the rest of the song should fall into place.
+If you haven’t been exposed to it yet, this song will introduce you to the hammer-on, where you will pick the open note and, using only your left hand, fret a note.